 Also, savings is just one of two items you need to look at when refinancing your student loans.
 Budget flexibility is the second (See below for details about this).

-- Make sure you’re 100% committed to paying off your loans as effectively as possible and as quickly as possible to maximize your savings.
-In a best-case scenario, this means making prepayments when possible, i.e. paying more than your required monthly payments to save more.
+Lastly, before refinancing, make sure you’re 100% committed to paying off your loans as effectively as possible and as quickly as possible to maximize your savings.

 Potentially Lower Monthly Payment